2berius/2berius/README.md

 Hey, this is 2berius' page.
-I am a student with rudimentary knowledge of C, Rust, Go, and HTML/CSS, and an intermediate knowledge of Python.
+I am a rising junior (undergraduate) at the University of California, Davis.
+My primary language is Python, but I do have some experience in Go, R, Rust, and C/C++.
 I hope to learn more about these languages in the future.

 Hope you enjoy my page!